TrangDuLam/EE2405/hw02/README.md

 ## 2. Waveform generation

-      The output pin of the wavefrom is assigned to PA_4 (D7)
+      The output pin of the waveform is assigned to PA_4 (D7)

       The remainder of the summation of my student ID is 8.
 Thus, we could derive the waveform in mathematic relation